hstohl/startup/README.md

-# Your startup name here

-A brief description of the application here.
+# Eventure

-This will be an app to meet new people.
-It could be used as a dating app or just to meet new people.
-Rather than mathching people together, however, you will match with activities.
+Eventure is an app to meet new people.
+It could be used as a dating app or just to make new friends.
+Rather than matching people together, however, you will choose activities.
 The app will list activities and the users will be able to join activities that interest them, thus matching with people with the same interests.

 ## 🚀 Specification Deliverable